brouberol/kafkacfg/README.md

 Kafka has _a lot_ of parameters, tunables and knobs, and the [configuration page](https://kafka.apache.org/34/documentation.html#configuration) isn't the easiest to parse. `kafkacfg` allows you to parse your kafka configuration file help you understand what it does.

+### `kafkacfg explain`

+This command is used to display extra information about each configuration tunable used in your configuration file.

 ```console
 $ cat test.properties
 num.io.threads = 10